-Substitute Senate Bill No. 1266, also known as Public Act No. 25-121, mandates that towns, cities, or boroughs with a population of 25,000 or more must establish a fair rent commission to address and investigate complaints regarding rental charges on housing accommodations, excluding those rented on a seasonal basis.
-The bill stipulates that these commissions will have the authority to conduct hearings, issue subpoenas, and retain legal counsel.
-A significant addition to the law is that all hearings conducted by these commissions must be open to the public, ensuring transparency in the process.
+Substitute Senate Bill No. 1266, also known as Public Act No. 25-121, mandates that towns, cities, or boroughs with a population of 25,000 or more establish a fair rent commission to address rental charge complaints and conduct hearings related to housing accommodations, excluding those rented on a seasonal basis.
+The bill requires that all hearings held by these commissions be open to the public, ensuring transparency in the process.
+Additionally, it stipulates that any town, city, or borough creating a fair rent commission must adopt an ordinance by July 1, 2023, and notify the Commissioner of Housing within thirty days of its establishment.

 HSG Joint Favorable Substitute: 7-148b